tloen/tloen.github.io/_posts/2019-03-07-whats-Kikofri.md

 really require all that much.
 Even if it does it's rarely as much as the first 5 search engine results makes you think.

-Kikofri tries to keep it simple, being partly flawed by design.
-Looking the way it wants instead of following trends and it strives to be reasonably easy to modify.
+Kikofri tries to keep it simple, being partly flawed by design, but hopefully not too flawed.
+It looks the way it wants instead of following trends and it strives to be reasonably easy to modify.
 Tweaking is learning.

-Well, of course you can't turn the world upside down with a theme, but worrying about your "content", "workflow" and striving to be a automaton spewing out mere fluff, i.e. "content", is useless.
+Well, of course...
+You can't turn the world upside down with a theme, but worrying about your "content", "workflow" and striving to be an automaton spewing out mere fluff, i.e. "content", is useless.

 [_Don't call it "content"_][works].
 It diminishes your work.
 It makes you a commodity and what you create some kind of placeholder waiting to be replaced.